colyseus/schema/README.md

 ## Limitations and best practices

+- `@colyseus/schema` encodes only field values in the specified order.
+  - Both encoder (server) and decoder (client) must have same schema definition.
+  - The order of the fields must be the same.
 - Avoid manipulating indexes of an array.
 This result in at least `2` extra bytes for each index change. **Example:** If you have an array of 20 items, and remove the first item (through `shift()`) this means `38` extra bytes to be serialized.
 - Avoid moving keys of maps.
 As of arrays, it adds `2` extra bytes per key move.